 Ways To Give

-There are many creative giving opportunities that can significantly benefit The Awty International School.
+There are many giving opportunities that can significantly benefit The Awty International School.
 The school offers a wide array of resources to support donors in this process, and encourages inquiries by donors and their advisors.

 The Awty International School is a 501(c)3 non-profit organization.